typpo/blog/source/_posts/2013-04-07-a-billion-light-years-in-3d.markdown

 This is by far the most GPU-intensive simulation I've done.
 It won't run well without an ok graphics card.
 And it definitely won't run on your phone.

+### Reducing points with spatial compression

- I spent a lot of time tweaking a preprocessing algorithm for combining particles that overlapped visually with one another.
-Particles representating masses of dark matter were combined based on their size and luminosity.
-Using an [R-tree](http://en.wikipedia.org/wiki/R-tree), nearby neighbors were fitted and combined in the visualization coordinate system to reduce extra rendering.
+It's not necessary to actually render millions of points for typical screen resolutions.
+I created a preprocessing algorithm for combining particles that overlapped visually with one another.
+Particles representing masses of dark matter are combined based on their size and luminosity.
+Using an [R-tree](http://en.wikipedia.org/wiki/R-tree), nearby neighbors are fitted and combined in the visualization coordinate system to reduce extra rendering.

 [{% img center http://upload.wikimedia.org/wikipedia/commons/thumb/5/57/RTree-Visualization-3D.svg/400px-RTree-Visualization-3D.svg.png  %}](http://en.wikipedia.org/wiki/R-tree)

 This reduced the number of particles rendered by an order of magnitude without significantly affecting the overall appearance of the visualization.
 As a result, decent laptops (eg. my 11" macbook air) can run the simulation.

+### Adjusting simulation based on fps

 The simulation also changes based on user fps.
 Someone whose computer and graphics card are more powerful will see a tilt shift and better rotation.
+Despite the small change, this enabled the simulation to run on a class of laptops that otherwise would not have had access to it.

+The code uses a simple FPS counter, available [on github](https://github.com/typpo/millenium-viz/blob/master/web/fps.js).

 ## Next steps